+'''

 esl-shuffle [options] seqfile

 (shuffle sequences)

 esl-shuffle -G [options]

 (generate random sequences)

 esl-shuffle -A [options] msafile

-(shuffle multiple sequence alignments columnwise)
+(shuffle multiple sequence alignments)

-esl-shuffle -Q [options] qrna-alignment-file

-(shuffle QRNA pairwise alignments)
+'''

-esl-shuffle is capable of four different modes of operation.
+est-shuffle has three different modes of operation.

-By default, esl-shuffle reads individual sequences from seqfile, shuffles them, and outputs the shuffled sequences.
+By default, est-shuffle reads individual sequences from seqfile, shuffles them, and outputs the shuffled sequences.
 By default, shuffling is done by preserving monoresidue composition; other options are listed below.

 With the -G option, esl-shuffle generates some number of random sequences of some length in some alphabet.
-The -N option controls the number (default is 1), the -L option controls the length (default is 0), and the --amino, --dna, and --rna options control the alphabet.
+The -N option controls the number (default is 1), the -L option controls the length (default is o), and the --amino, --dna, and --rna options control the alphabet.

-With the -A option, esl-shuffle reads one or more multiple alignments from msafile and shuffles them columnwise.
+With the -A option, est-shuffle reads one or more multiple alignments from msafile shuffles them, and outputs the shuffled alignments.
+By default, the alignment is shuffled columnwise (i.e. column order is permuted).
+Other options are listed below.